 In the losing election of 2013, “A New Way” was widely used, but local members focused on their work in their community.
 Some, like Jenny Macklin, distancing themselves from the Labor brand so far as to not even include it in their marketing.
 Perhaps indicative of wanting to distance herself from the recent Labor power struggles – and perhaps not.
 In any case, Labor may not have won the election, but she won hers.

 This Election: 2016

-This election Labor is about being positive.
+In this election, Labor is about being positive.
 Tony Abbot is gone along with the negative aspect of the LNP campaign.

-Labor’s 100 Positive Policies is stamped in red ink, across much of it’s marketing collateral.
+Labor’s 100 Positive Policies is stamped in red ink, across much of its marketing collateral.
 The Labor red yells “action” at us.
 Alongside this, is a headline to Bill Clinton’s 1992 campaign: “We’ll Put People First” or just “People First”.
 Labor is wanting to position itself as the “people’s party”.
 Their website imagery certainly matches this – with great photos of Mr Shorten in the community.
-Their campaign is very much focussed on Bill Shorten the person, which is in stark contrast to the Liberals who are focusing very much on policies.
+Their campaign is very much focused on Bill Shorten the person, which is in stark contrast to the Liberals who are focusing very much on policies.
 He even has a bus with a huge image of his face travelling around.
 Although no official name for the bus has been given, the name “Bussy McBus face” has been making the rounds.
 This intense focus on the man behind or rather – in front of the party has worked for them before in Kevin 07.

-Will Bill Shorten’s Labor brand bus reach it’s destination?
-Or will it get stuck trying to make the final turn.
+Will Bill Shorten’s Labor brand bus reach its destination?
+Or will it get stuck trying to make the final turn?
 Australia waits to be convinced…

 Next fortnight, we have a look at the Liberal brand over the past 5 decades.